kathrynr22/be-F4N/README.md

 - Jest: a testing framework
 - Jest Sorted: which makes it easier to test if an array has been correctly sorted.
 - Supertest: for testing HTTP assertions
+- Firebase: To allow us to build authentication into the app.

 The project is supplied with a test and a development database.